dev-1999/statcast_xwar/README.md

 # Statcast xWAR
-Using Baseball Savant statistics to formulate a wins above replacement statistic.
+Using Baseball Savant statistics to formulate a wins above replacement statistic using Python.

 ## What's in here?
 - _xwar_obj.ipynb_